 Health Benefits of the Carnivore Diet

-A 2013 review published in the British Journal of Nutrition found that a very low-carb diet helped study participants maintain long-term weight loss.
-While the main outcome was weight loss, there were also benefits for improving triglycerides, cholesterol levels, blood pressure, as well as blood sugar and insulin.
+A review in 2013 within the British Journal of Nutrition found that a low-carb diet could help study participants maintain their weight loss for a long time.
+Although the primary outcome was weight reduction, there were advantages to improving triglycerides and blood pressure, cholesterol levels as well as insulin and blood sugar levels.

-The Carnivore Diet, with its emphasis on animal products, is also a high protein diet.
-High protein diets are also helpful for weight loss.
-In a large review study published in 2012, high protein diets were better at promoting weight loss than calorie-restricted diets.
+It is the Carnivore Diet, with its importance on animal products is also a protein-rich diet.
+Protein-rich diets can be effective in weight loss.
+In a comprehensive review released in 2012, high-protein diets performed better in encouraging weight loss than diets that restrict calories.

 Type 2 Diabetes

-Again, this diet is also naturally a low-carb diet (actually, it’s zero-carb), so it’s stabilizing to blood sugar levels.
+It’s inherently a low-carb diet (actually it’s completely zero-carb) which means it’s stabilizing your blood sugar levels.

-According to a year-long study of 259 overweight diabetic patients, a low-carb Mediterranean diet was superior to both a traditional Mediterranean diet and the American Diabetic Association’s (ADA) recommended diet in stabilizing blood sugar.
+Based on a study that lasted for a year of 259 diabetics who were overweight A lower-carb Mediterranean food plan was more effective over both a traditional Mediterranean diet and the American Diabetes Association’s (ADA) recommended diet for stabilizing blood sugar levels.

-A very low-carb, ketogenic diet was used in another study of type 2 diabetic patients and was shown to improve blood sugar, lessen medication use, and lower hemoglobin A1c in patients.
+The ketogenic, very low-carb diet was utilized in a different study of patients with type 2 diabetes and was found to improve blood sugar levels, decrease medication usage, and decrease hemoglobin A1c among patients.

 As mentioned, a low-carb diet helps lower body weight.
-Being overweight (especially with an increased waist circumference) is a characteristic of metabolic syndrome.
-Metabolic Syndrome tends to accompany both type 2 diabetes and heart disease.
+The presence of excess weight (especially with an increase in the waist’s circumference) is a symptom associated with metabolic syndrome.
+Metabolic Syndrome tends to accompany both type 2 diabetes as well as heart disease.

-The Carnivore Diet may also be helpful for heart disease and its risk factors, including increased waist circumference, high blood sugar/diabetes, and high blood pressure.
+A Carnivore Diet may also be beneficial in reducing the risk of heart disease and risk factors, such as an increase in waist circumference, hyper blood sugar and diabetes, as well as elevated blood pressure.

-In a study of 4 different diets published in the Journal of the American Medical Association (JAMA), the Atkins diet had the best effects on blood pressure and weight loss, as compared to the Zone, Ornish, or LEARN (Lifestyle, Exercise, Attitudes, Relationships, and Nutrition) diets.
+A study testing four different diets that were published within the Journal of the American Medical Association (JAMA) it was found that the Atkins diet showed the most positive effects on blood pressure as well as weight loss, when contrasted to the Zone, Ornish, or LEARN (Lifestyle exercise attitudes, Relationships as well as Nutrition) diets.

 Carnivore Diet List

-Fat is an important component of the Carnivore Diet—particularly because there’s no fat coming from plant foods, like cooking oils, nuts, seeds, peanut butter, etc. Here are some great fats to include:
+Fat is a key element of the Carnivore Diet, particularly since it’s not derived from plant food sources like cooking oils, nuts, seeds, oils, peanut butter, etc. Here are some fantastic fats that you should include:

 - Duck fat

-- Grass-fed butter (or ghee for a lactose-free Carnivore Diet)
+- Grass-fed butter (or Ghee for lactose free Carnivore Diet)

-- Heavy whipping cream (Check for food sensitivity to dairy first)
+- The heavy cream (Check for food sensitivities to dairy before)

-- Aged grass-fed cheese, including cheddar, gruyere, manchego, gouda, blue cheese, and parmesan (Check for food sensitivity to dairy first)
+- Aged grass-fed cheese, which includes the following cheeses: cheddar, gruyere gouda, blue cheese and even parmesan (Check for food sensitivities to dairy before you purchase)